RStrinati/BIMProjMgmt/README.md

 ./setup_env.sh
 ```

-This creates a virtual environment in `.venv` and installs the Python dependencies listed in `requirements.txt`.
+This creates a virtual environment in `.venv` and installs the Python dependencies listed in `requirements.txt`, including the Flask components used by the backend.

+The requirements now include `Flask` and `Flask-Cors` for the API server.

 ## Local Web Application